The Neustrowski-Watembach Family

-Martha as a young mother with her mother-in-law, Katarzyna Watemburg, and from left, Albert, Beatrice at the back, and Vera.
+Martha as a young mother with her mother-in-law, Katarzyna (Catherine) Watemburg, and from left, Albert, Beatrice at the back, and Vera.

 “Grandmother Neustrowska’s family walked from York Road in Midhirst to the church in Inglewood.
 That’s more than ten miles, fasting, no bridges.
-You had to wade or rock-hop through seven streams.
-You carried the babies.
+They had to wade or rock-hop through seven streams.
+They carried the babies.
 They always had some family, or a friend at Mass, who they would visit and share lunch with.
-On Sundays when there was no priest they would gather at a house, read the lesson for the day and sing the service.
+On Sundays when there was no priest, they would gather at a house, read the lesson for the day and sing the service.
 Cardinal X Dalbor organised it so the New Zealand Poles had the correct tracts, the Słowo Boże [word of God]—and the Poles were great for singing.”

 “The war clothes were good quality, hard wearing.
 Uncle Ben would not have thrown them out.”

 “At the left-rear of the house, there would have been a Polish food cellar for storing things like root vegetables.
 It was awful hill country.
 They did a lot of burning, but not all the trees fell, as you can see from the stumps.
-They were also plagued with wild pigs—so much so that the county paid them a shilling a tail.”
+They were also plagued with wild pigs—so much so that the county paid a shilling a tail.”